 Caroline Norbury’s job as Chief Executive of Creative England is to grow the creative economy in communities across the United Kingdom.
 If that job description confuses you just a little, you might have appreciated Uwe Brandes’ opening questions to her at Georgetown University’s Creating Creative Cities fall 2015 speaker series.

-“What is it that you do?” asked Brandes, Executive Director of Georgetown’s Master of Professional Studies in Urban & Regional Planning (URP) program.
+“What is it that you do?” asked Brandes, Executive Director of Georgetown’s Master of Professional Studies in Master's in Urban & Regional Planning (URP) program.

 And then: “How do you spend your day?”